-This method involves mounting your bench grinder to a piece a angled metal and then securing to the vice for added stability.
+This method involves mounting your bench grinder to a piece of angled metal and then securing it to the vice for added stability.
 This can be done by fastening the vise to a sturdy workbench and then installing the bench grinder on top of this.

 2. Bench Grinder Wall Mount

 if you don’t have a sturdy workbench, you can still mount your bench grinder on the wall using some strong wood, a saw, clamps and wood glue.
 This method will allow you to use your bench grinder in any room and it can be easily removed when not needed.

 Check out Instructables for a detailed guide on how to do this.